 Get our free mobile app

+Also, let's face it: your tree might bring some tiny, uninvited guests along for the ride.
 According to Petri Pest Control Services Inc., the usual suspects found on Christmas trees, include aphids, beetles, mites, and other critters.

 The bug experts have some tips about how to get rid of these Christmas critters.
 They include: